Toronto Transit Commission accessibility: Buses

-Since the retirement of the last lift-equipped Orion Vs on December 4, 2015, all 170 bus routes have been 100% accessible, using low-floor buses (Nova Bus LF Series and Orion VII).
+Since the retirement of the last lift-equipped Orion Vs on December 4, 2015, all 170 bus routes have been 100% accessible, using low-floor buses (New Flyer Xcelsior, Nova Bus LF Series, and Orion VII).
 Not all stops along an accessible route are accessible (in particular, many subway stations where buses terminate are not accessible).
 The TTC's low-floor buses are identified by blue lights located on both sides of the front route display.

 Each bus is equipped with a ramp at the front door and can lower itself at the front door.
 All buses have two onboard positions to park a wheelchair or scooter.
 Blue-coloured priority seating is available at the front of the bus for riders with disabilities.